Dropping a class

-Until the Friday of the tenth week of class (or Friday of the fourth week in a six-week summer session, or Friday of the second week of a three-week summer session), students may withdraw from individual courses.
+Students may withdraw from individual courses until the Friday of the tenth week of class (or Friday of the fourth week in a six-week summer session, or Friday of the second week of a three-week summer session).
 Deadlines are posted under Important Deadlines each semester.
-If you follow all established University procedures and withdraw before the published deadline, you will receive a W on your transcript.
+If you follow all established University procedures and withdraw before the published deadline, you will receive a "W" on your transcript.
 Grade-point averages are not affected in any way by this mark.

 Before dropping individual classes, consult your advisor to determine if: